 Beresford [New Towns of the Middle Ages, p.100] calculated, based on the sample (now considered relatively small) of planted towns he surveyed that the monarchy was responsible for the founding of 12 of planted towns in England, though 35 of those in Wales (in whose conquest the Plantagenents came to take the leading role); this may not at first seem large, but is if we consider the number of monarchs in comparison to the number of other English magnates involved in town-founding.
 As lords of towns, kings also, strictly speaking, owned numerous markets; but most of these were, in practice, turned over to local authorities, once such had emerged and had begun to obtain rights of autonomous administration.
 The number of markets established on royal demesne is harder to estimate; since the king's creations needed no royal licence, our best source of evidence for markets is much less helpful in identifying those of royal foundation, though there are records of instructions to sheriffs to see to it that a market on a royal manor was publicly proclaimed and/or put into operation.
 A good instance of this concerns King's Langley (Herts.) where a royal palace having been constructed a decade earlier on the queen's manor of Childerne Langley in 1290 the sheriff was ordered to proclaim in his county court that, (on the basis of the king's will, as opposed to any licence) a Thursday market and Easter fair were to be held henceforth, although in 1347 it was necessary to issue a repeat order, on the grounds that both institutions had for some time fallen out of operation, blamed on administrative negligence; the market, which lay on a route between London and the Midlands, had likely been instituted partly in order to keep the palace supplied Edward I had previously held his court there for several weeks and aroused the ire of locals by purveying provisions from them but failing to pay for them though its subsequent neglect does not seem to reflect any decline in use of the palace, which served as royal retreat during the plague's visitation of London, and Edward II had introduced a large new consumer group by sponsoring the foundation of a Dominican friary nearby though that use became increasingly sporadic after the reign of Richard II, and a serious fire in 1431 encouraged neglect.
 The number of manors whose names point to a sometime royal lordship such as Kingsland in Herefordshire, and West Kington and Kingston Deverill in Wiltshire do not provide much help, for by the time we have evidence of their markets, most have been alienated to some third party.
 Of course, technically, as enablers that is, issuers of market grants and licences kings might be considered to have played a leading role in the proliferation of markets; but in this their role was more reactive than pro-active.

 Yet, although kings might invest substantial time and money in significant town-founding efforts, as for example at New Winchelsea or Berwick, their magnates, greater and lesser, were collectively more productive in the role of founders of towns and markets; the Earls of Cornwall provide one example of this category of property developers.
 This was much the same group that engaged in founding monastic houses or collegiate churches, which could be considered as development initiatives, in terms of enhancing the spiritual value of landed estates, though whether, or to what extent, such foundations added financial value or appeal to prospective settlers is harder to judge.
+Yet when Edmund, Earl of Cornwall, founded a priory at Ashridge ca. 1283, he could include among his endowments that the monks and their tenants might freely buy and sell in any of the already fairly numerous markets and fairs under his lordship [Henry Todd, The History of the College of Bonhommes, at Ashridge, in the County of Buckingham, London, 1823, p.6] that is, exempt from tolls, stallage, pontage, passage and lastage and a few years later the king extended that exemption to the entire kingdom, although most useful to the priory must have been the founder's explicit inclusion of his commercial institutions at the nearby borough of Berkhamsted, thus precluding the need for any market to be established in Ashridge itself.
 Some magnates satisfied themselves with the foundation of a single market town on their principal manor, but others particularly those whose lands were more widely dispered were likely to experiment with multiple foundations.
 Beresford [loc.cit.] estimated 45 of his surveyed English towns were founded by lay lords (46 in Wales).
 Collectively, the English nobility held more manors than the king and feature more prominently as market-owners.